 To apply for eligibility, candidates must complete the application form.
 If you would like to receive an application through the mail, please call (608) 266-4466.

 Madison, WI 53703

 After applications are received by Metro staff:

-- Metro may contact you for more information or to conduct a phone interview if needed.
+- Metro may contact you for more information or to schedule an in-person assessment, if needed.